Atlas975/Notes/OperatingSystems/Caching.md

 	- **Temporal locality:** follows [[LRU]] principle, recently accessed may be used again

 # Cache control bits
+- Control bits are often used by an [[Operating_system_design|OS]] to manage the operation of a system
+- In caching these can be useful for holding metadata regarding a cache line
 ## Valid bit
 ## Dirty bit
 - Indicates that a cache line has data that has not yet been written into [[Computer_memory#Primary memory|Primary memory]]